NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 Security features other than DNS Cookies are discussed in [@!RFC7873].

-In [@!RFC7873] in Section 6 it is "RECOMMENDED for simplicity that the Same Server Secret be used by each DNS server in a set of anycast servers."
+In [@!RFC7873] in Section 6 it is "RECOMMENDED for simplicity that the same Server Secret be used by each DNS server in a set of anycast servers."
 However, how precisely a Server Cookie is calculated from this Server Secret, is left to the implementation.

-This guidance has let to gallimaufry of DNS Cookie implementations, calculating the Server Cookie in different ways.
-As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because even when all DNS Software would share the same secret, as RECOMMENDED in Section 6 of [@!RFC7873], the Server Cookie constructed by one implementation cannot be validated by another.
+This guidance has led to gallimaufry of DNS Cookie implementations, calculating the Server Cookie in different ways.
+As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because even when all DNS Software share the same secret, as RECOMMENDED in Section 6 of [@!RFC7873], the Server Cookie constructed by one implementation cannot be validated by another.